Chad Hodge: Career

 In 2015, Hodge created Wayward Pines (FOX) based on the best-selling novel by Blake Crouch.
 The event series starred Matt Dillon, Terrence Howard, and Melissa Leo.
 The series was meant to be just ten episodes, but it performed very well and FOX ordered a second season.
 Hodge, however, had moved on to create another series with Blake Crouch, Good Behavior, based on Crouch's short story "The Pain of Others."

 In 2016, Hodge created Good Behavior (TNT) starring Michelle Dockery and Juan Diego Botto.
 The show was critically well-received and aired for two seasons.
 Hodge was nominated for the 2018 Writers Guild of America Award for Best Dramatic Writing for the episode "The Heart Attack is the Best Way."

 In 2017, Hodge returned to his theatrical roots as co-book writer for the musical stage adaptation of Holiday Inn, the 1942 Universal film starring Bing Crosby and Fred Astaire.
 The musical had its first production at the Goodspeed Opera House in Connecticut before opening on Broadway at the Roundabout Theatre.

 In 2018, Hodge wrote the screenplay for feature film The Darkest Minds (20th Century Fox) based on the New York Times bestselling novel by Alexandra Bracken.
 The film starred Amandla Stenberg and Harris Dickinson.

+Hodge wrote and executive-produced Netflix’s first gay holiday rom-com, Single All the Way, which premiered on the platform in December 2021.
+The plot follows Peter who, desperate to avoid his family’s judgment about his perpetual single status, convinces his best friend Nick to join him for the holidays and pretend they’re now in a relationship.
+But their plan goes awry when his family decides to play matchmaker.
+The film was directed by Michael Mayer with principal photography taking place in Montreal, Canada.
+The cast includes Michael Urie, Philemon Chambers, Luke Macfarlane, Jennifer Coolidge, Jennifer Robertson, and Kathy Najimy.